Editor’s note: Updated to reflect 2019 dates.

 - If you plan to have safe candy, try to not mix it in with unsafe candy (putting it in the same bowl with Snickers bars, for instance).

 - If you have a trick-or-treater sifting through your candy bowl, realize they may not be picky but may be checking if there’s anything safe for them to eat.
-(And we’ve gotten to the door only to discover unsafe candy and have to just say “no thank you.”
-I’m hoping our neighbors didn’t think we were being snooty about the selection.)
+(And we’ve gotten to the door only to discover unsafe candy and have to say “no thank you.”
+I’m hoping our neighbors didn’t think we were snooty about the selection.)

 - A simple solution to catering to food allergies is to pass out non-food treats, such as fun pencils, tattoos, or small toys.